Esri/arcgis-runtime-samples-android/java/feature-collection-layer/README.md

 ## Use case

-A Feature Collection allows easily importing external data (such as CSV files), as well as creating custom schema for data that is in non-standardized format.
-This data can then be used to populate a Feature Collection Table, and displayed in a Feature Collection Layer using the attributes and geometries provided in the external data source.
+A feature collection allows easily importing external data (such as CSV files), as well as creating custom schema for data that is in non-standardized format.
+This data can then be used to populate a feature collection table, and displayed in a feature collection layer using the attributes and geometries provided in the external data source.
 For example, an electricity supplier could use this functionality to visualize existing location data of coverage areas (polygons), power stations (points), transmission lines (polylines), and others.

 ## How to use the sample